sous-chefs/mariadb/README.md

 - mariadb::galera
 - mariadb::client

 Please be ware that by default, the root password is empty!
-If you want have changed it use the `node['mariadb']['server_root_password']` attribute to put a correct value
+If you want have changed it use the `node['mariadb']['server_root_password']` attribute to put a correct value.
+And by default the remote root access is not activated.
+Use `node['mariadb']['forbid_remote_root']` attribute to change it.

 #### mariadb::galera